asyncapi/training/VIDEO_5_SCRIPT.md

 - Why AsyncAPI is committed to this model
 - Putting theory into practice

 Hello everyone!
 Welcome to this video on how AsyncAPI works.
+My name is...
 Today, we will talk about transparency, open governance, and why AsyncAPI is committed to this model.
 Do you want to learn more?
 Come over!

 ## AsyncAPI and Linux Foundation